-Using these numbers, the typical driver will buy about nine vehicles between his or her 16th and 76th birthdays.
+According to U.S. Energy Information Administration, the average U.S. driver owns their vehicle for 10.5 years.
+Using these numbers, the typical driver will buy only a handful or two of vehicles between his or her 16th and 76th birthdays.

 The rarity of vehicle purchases amplifies the impact of each decision, especially when you consider how much time Americans spend in their cars.
-AAA found drivers clock an average of 290 hours per year behind the wheel.
-That’s the equivalent of about seven 40-hour work weeks.
+AAA found drivers spend an average of 51 minutes per day behind the wheel.
+That’s more than 300 hours a year.

-It’s not like there are just a small number of options to pick from, either, with some estimates identifying as many as 275 vehicle models in the U.S.
+It’s not like there are just a small number of options to pick from.
+In 2020, more than 40 new car models were sold in the U.S., adding to the roughly 250 existing models in the U.S.

 So, when faced with purchasing a vehicle, how do you pick the right ride from all the possible options?
 For starters, you can keep reading this story, and check out the infographic below.

 Here are some of the most important considerations to weigh when asking yourself, “What type of car should I buy?”

 Answering the question “What type of car should I buy?” starts with looking at your budget.
 Nothing has more of an impact on your vehicle choice than what you can afford.
 You’ll want to weigh the overall cost and, if you finance your purchase, what your monthly payments will be.
 Don’t ignore other expenses like fuel, maintenance and insurance.
 AAA’s Your Driving Costs study is a handy resource for calculating your overall potential expense.
 The latest edition found that owning and operating a new vehicle cost $9,561 a year.
 Some types of vehicles – including minivans, large sedans medium-size SUVs and pickup trucks – cost even more.